gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 entirely, irrespective of Downtime.

-This is an **extremely important area** because it's the only way you can disable/remove certain apps, like Safari.
+This is an **extremely important area** because it's the only way you can disable/remove certain apps, like **Safari**&mdash;the built-in app for surfing the web which is the single most dangerous app on your child's iPhone.

 {% image src="lockdown-iphone/disable-safari-siri.png" caption="Disable any apps you want to block.
-Be sure to disable Safari and Siri" alt="locking down an iPhone: disable apps that Apple doesn't let you delete" /%}
+Be sure to disable <b class='underline'>Safari</b> and Siri" alt="locking down an iPhone: disable apps that Apple doesn't let you delete" /%}

 Work through the list of apps, _leaving enabled **only the apps** that are truly necessary, and you're **sure are safe**_.
 We encourage you to take a _very conservative_
 approach: kids' phones should be very minimal.
-The more apps you allow, the more chance you've accidentally opened up something that could be dangerous for them.
+The more apps you allow, the more chance you've accidentally opened up something that could allow them unrestricted access to the internet.

 {% callout title="How do I know if an app is safe?" %}